The Most Useful German Audio Books for Learners and Where to Find Them

 Challenging yourself with old German is a great way to improve your language skills as it gives you a broader view of the German language and its history.
 Plus, you’ll find that there are still a few old German terms and sentence structures used in legal German.
 Making yourself familiar with them will really help your fluency if you ever need to deal with German in a legal situation.

-This is a great audiobook choice for those with advanced level German, and you can find it on Thalia.
+This is a great audiobook choice for those with advanced level German.

 “Der Sandmann” (“The Sandman”)

 “The Sandman” is a short story written by E.T.A.
 Hoffmann, who’s considered to be one of the greats of German literature.
 This one is suitable for intermediate and advanced German learners.
 This is another German book that’s widely taught in schools and colleges (in its German and English versions), so you’ll be able to easily find resources to help you understand the story.

 You’ll also find that older texts, such as “Der Sandmann,” and the other older books in this list, use the special subjunctive mood a lot more frequently than in modern German.
 You’ll find plenty of examples of this sentence mood throughout the book to help your understanding of it.
 You can download the German audiobook for free on Amazon at the link above by signing up for an Audible trial.